robgaston/baygeo/_includes/index.md

 - re-read this page (it's being updated daily)
 - join a team above
+- change remote on your local `arches` repo to or clone the [`fargeo/arches` fork](https://github.com/fargeo/arches) locally
+    - to change remote, run: `git remote set-url origin https://github.com/fargeo/arches.git`
-- clone the [`fargeo/arches` fork](https://github.com/fargeo/arches) locally and set it up as you normally would
+    - to clone, run: `git clone https://github.com/fargeo/arches.git` - you'll then need to set arches up as you normally would
 - [install mapnik](http://mapnik.org/pages/downloads.html) (`brew update && brew install mapnik` on macOS)

 It's suggested that you read up a bit on the relevant technologies for the team that you'll be working on (see links above).